Statement

 Juniper Bliss

 Perfume Parlour Juniper Bliss is an Eau de Parfum launched in 2013.
-Juniper Bliss opens with Juniper, settles into a heart of Iris and Violet, and dries down to a base of Amber, Leather, and Patchouli.
+Juniper Bliss opens with Juniper, settles into a heart of Iris and Violet, and dries down to a base of Leather, Amber, and Patchouli.
 Perfume Parlour's Juniper Bliss carries a Statement verdict, a leather-led wear.

 Juniper Bliss chases Byredo 1996 Inez & Vinoodh's crisp-juniper-into-powdery-leather signature.
 It captures the artful, unisex iris-and-leather character on a budget, though it reads flatter and less three-dimensional than the polarising niche original.